• Skip to primary navigation

 1. Cut the salmon into small cubes with a sharp knife.

-2. Chop a ¼ of a red onion very finely and add to the salmon
+2. Chop a ¼ of a red onion very finely and add to the salmon cubes

-3. Do the same with the cucumber, but first, remove the core with the seeds as it will make the tartare too watery.
+3. Do the same with the cucumber, but first, remove the core with the seeds, as it will make the tartare too watery.

 6. Let it rest for at least 30 minutes in the fridge

-Make the salmon tartare
+Make the salmon tartar

-1. Pour it into 6 small glasses
+1. Pour it into six small glasses

 2. Cut some slices of fresh baguette, one for each glass